charlscooper/charlscooper.github.io/README.md

 In the realm of software development, I actively engage in side projects that fuel my creativity and passion.
 From creating games using powerful engines like Unity to developing AI-driven websites; I continuously explore new avenues to expand my skills and push the boundaries of what is possible.

 Additionally, I work independently with clients, delivering software solutions on a freelance basis.
-One notable example of my freelance work is the development of a fully functional property website, facilitating the seamless buying and selling of houses across europe.
-You can see and example of this work [here](https://www.thepropertyclick.com/).
+One notable example of my freelance work is the development of a fully functional property website, facilitating the seamless buying and selling of houses across Europe.
+You can see an example of this work [here](https://www.thepropertyclick.com/).

 These experiences have not only enriched my skillset but also shaped me into a versatile and dynamic professional.
 I am eager to apply my diverse expertise and creative problem-solving abilities to new projects and challenges.